 Native Seeds/Search is actually a non profit organization which seeks to serve the community of the Greater Southwest.
 They do, however, make seed available to people outside of that area.
 Special pricing is available for Native Americans, outside of their region.
 Anyone can purchase seed of those varieties which they offer on their website.

-The sale of seeds helps to support their work.
+Seed sales help support their work.
 You’ll notice that some seeds offered are labeled “Non-Collection.”
 That means that though they have proven to grow well in the Southwest, they are not part of their native seeds collection.
 Some of the crops offered are not strictly native to the Southwest.
 They originated in other parts of the world, and were brought there by traders and settlers.
 Some were adopted by Native Americans, hundreds of years ago.
 Others were grown by settlers, in that environment, for generations.
 Native Seeds/Search also offers some wild relatives of domestic crops, which show great hardiness and potential for use in the Southwest desert climate.

 They have a pretty good selection of seeds, and, of course, their strong suit is Native American seeds from the Southwest USA and Northern Mexico.

-Over the years I’ve grown a couple of Native American varieties; Even some from the Southwest.
+Over the years I’ve grown a couple of Native American varieties, some even from the Southwest.
 When we lived in the desert, in Central Mexico, we observed that they did well.
 When we carried seed and grew them in the North, they turned even more vigorous than before, probably due to the longer days.
 For the same reason they also tend to produce very late in the growing season.

 Native American varieties often show great vigor!